-- 4. The Digital Services Coordinator of establishment shall communicate to the Commission, the Board and the very large online platform concerned its views as to whether the very large online platform has terminated or remedied the infringement and the reasons thereof.
-It shall do so within the following time periods, as applicable: - (a) within one month from the receipt of the audit report referred to in the second subparagraph of paragraph 3, where such an audit was performed; - (b) within three months from the decision on the action plan referred to in the first subparagraph of paragraph 3, where no such audit was performed; - (c) immediately upon the expiry of the time period set out in paragraph 2, where that platform failed to communicate the action plan within that time period.
+- 4. The Digital Services Coordinator of establishment shall communicate to the Commission, the Board and the provider of the very large online platform concerned its views as to whether the provider of very large online platform has terminated or remedied the infringement and the reasons thereof.
+It shall do so within the following time periods, as applicable: - -(a) within one month from the receipt of the audit report referred to in the second subparagraph of paragraph 3, where such an audit was performed; - (a) at the same time as the decision adopted pursuant to paragraph 3, where it does not consider the action plan appropriate to terminate or remedy the infringement; - (b) within three months from the decision on the action plan referred to in the first subparagraph of paragraph 3, where the action plan was considered appropriate to terminate or remedy the infringement, where no such audit was performed; - (c) immediately upon the expiry of the time period set out in paragraph 2, where that platform failed to communicate the action plan within that time period.